Surrogacy in California

 From initial consultation to delivery, most California surrogacy journeys take 14–18 months.
 Matching is the longest variable — the industry standard is 6–12 months, though Physician’s Surrogacy averages one week from consultation to confirmed match, due to the largest pre-screened surrogate pool in the U.S.

-Surrogate Requirements in California
+What Your Surrogate Must Qualify For in California

-• Citizenship: U.S. citizen or legal resident.
+• Citizenship: U.S. citizen or legal resident — required for contract enforceability.

 Agency vs. Independent Surrogacy in California